mvysny/vaadin-on-kotlin/vok-util-vaadin8/README.md

 Vaadin components placed in the Grid Header bar; then it takes the values of those Vaadin components and produces filters accepted by the
 Vaadin `DataProvider` which will then perform the filtering itself.

-For more details please see the `VaadinFilters.kt` file in the `vok-framework-sql2o` module.
+For more details please see the `VaadinFilters.kt` file in the `vok-framework-vokdb` module.

 ## Support for Session